dreamcatcher-tech/network/ideas/Blogs/Blog Ideas.md

 Do some scenarios for time to first prototype, time to make a fix, time to integrate a fix.
 The LLM being flexible and supple means napps can evolve without breaking things.

+post about the different types of data consumption patterns, like request response, side effects.

 ## From Glue Code to Orchestrated Flows: How Napps Transform Integration

 Show how many apps there are vs the packages, based on napkin math about the amount of code that gets written that isn't in a package.
 This is lost effort.